doukutsu-rs/organism/README.md

 It is written in Rust, and aims to be fast, easy to use, and produce [highly accurate](#accuracy) conversions.

-Right now, the program works, but the interface is incredibly limited.
+Right now, the program works, but the interface is incredibly primitive.
 See [usage](#usage) for more information.

 If you wanna hear how it sounds, you can find a demo [here](https://www.youtube.com/watch?v=5VxJYq-yoa0).